darencard/boaCon/README.md

 ## Raw Transcriptome Sequencing Data

 The raw transcriptome sequence read data used for genome annotation can be obtained from the NCBI Sequence Read Archive under accession [SRP148755](https://trace.ncbi.nlm.nih.gov/Traces/sra/?study=SRP148755).
 Please cite Card *et al*.
-(In Review) when using these data.
+(2019) when using these data.

 Blood RNA-seq data used for annotation purposes was also obtained from a previously published dataset by [Vicoso *et al*.
 (2013)](https://doi.org/10.1371/journal.pbio.1001643).
 If using these data or all RNA-seq data, please be sure to cite this paper as well.